PINKY0212/Alzheimer-s-Detection-Using-MRI-Brain-Scans/README.md

 on the other hand, necessitates longitudinal data analysis.
-The proposed method's key advantage in the clinical situation is that it uses a model with high accuracy and specificity in

-diagnosing illness stage rather than burdensome higher- dimensional image processing methods.
-The diseasecharacteristics in the staging of Alzheimer's disease, such as mild, moderate, and severe, might vary from case to case to represent the neuropathological alterations that are linked to clinical symptoms.
+The proposed method's key advantage in the clinical situation is that it uses a model with high accuracy and specificity in diagnosing illness stage rather than burdensome higher- dimensional image processing methods.
+The disease characteristics in the staging of Alzheimer's disease, such as mild, moderate, and severe, might vary from case to case to represent the neuropathological alterations that are linked to clinical symptoms.